TOAST-DOCS/pipeline/en/stage-guide.md

 #### Deployment - Deploy
 You can select the [deployment target](https://docs.toast.com/en/Dev%20Tools/Pipeline/en/console-guide/#_1) you added in **Deployment Target Settings** in **Environment Settings**.
 Enter **Stage Name**, **Deployment Target**, and **Manifest** to use for deployment.
+If the tag format is used in the build stage, when the docker image tag of **Manifest** is entered as `_{BUILD_NUMBER}`, you can deploy as the image with the most recent number among the images built in the tag format.
 See the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment ) for how to write **Manifest**.

 ![stage-guide-06](http://static.toastoven.net/prod_pipeline/2022-08-23/stage-guide-06.png)